linode/terraform-provider-linode/website/docs/index.html.markdown

 * `token` - (Optional) This is your [Linode APIv4 Token](https://developers.linode.com/api/v4#section/Personal-Access-Token).

-   The Linode Token can also be specified using the `LINODE_TOKEN` environment variable.
+   The Linode Token can also be specified using the `LINODE_TOKEN` shell environment variable. (e.g. `export LINODE_TOKEN=mytoken`)

-   This field overrides the Linode Config `token` field.
+   Specifying a token through the `token` field or through the `LINODE_TOKEN` shell environment variable will override the token loaded through a config.

    Configs are not required if a `token` is defined.